Planning for Parenthood

 GW's Employee Assistance Program has a large library of articles, podcasts, videos and webinars related to pregnancy and caring for your child from birth through college.

 GW provides up to six continuous weeks of paid parental leave for eligible regular full-time staff.
-Faculty, Medical Residents and Postdocs should review their respective leave policy handbooks for parental leave benefits information.
+Faculty, Medical Residents and Postdocs should review their respective leave policy handbooks for parental leave information.

 While you are applying for FMLA, we recommend that you review GW's short-term disability plans.
 Depending on your years of service and coverage, you may be entitled to disability pay during your FMLA leave.